BROKEN SOCIAL SCENE WORLD TOUR BEGINS & DOCUMENTARY PREMIERES THIS WEEKEND

 WATCH / SHARE “NOT AROUND ANYMORE” HERE

-The songs work because no one fully commands them.
+Again, the songs work because no one fully commands them.
 But this is where Newfeld matters most.
 As BSS’s Charles Spearin puts it, "his production suits the chaos of our songwriting so well...he's got a childlike energy that is really contagious, when you get a piece of music that he loves, Oh my God, he's bouncing like a little boy."

-BSS’s own evolution mirrors something happening outside it.
+The band’s own evolution mirrors something happening outside it.
 After years of oversaturation and noise, the culture itself seems to have looped back to a craving for the raw, the communal, and the unguarded.
 The conditions that made You Forgot It in People feel necessary in 2002 have, in altered form, returned in 2026.
 According to Drew, "in 2026, you're going to see a lot of resurgence of people going back to the roots of who they are, because things in their lifetime have gotten quite lost.
 I think we've let each other down, and I think it's art that always tries to prevail, and tries to get us back on track."

 In a culture defined by abstraction and distance, Broken Social Scene have made a record that insists on the analog fact of human presence.
 It asks, gently, but insistently, that we remember each other, that we remember the human.